NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 What Happens After I Am Arrested By The Federal Government And Indicted On A Drug Charge?

-Once someone has been arrested by the federal government on a drug charge, they will appear in federal court and be presented with the indictment and charges.
-If a defendant does not or cannot obtain an attorney, then one will be appointed to them.
+Once the federal government has arrested someone on a drug charge, they will appear in federal court and be presented with the indictment and charges.
+If a defendant does not or cannot obtain an attorney, one will be appointed to them.

 At the first hearing, it will be determined whether the defendant will be held in custody or eligible to post a bond.
-A person who is in federal custody cannot obtain a bail bondsman; they will remain in custody, post a property bond, or get a signature bond.
+A person who is in federal custody cannot obtain a bail bond agent; they will remain in custody, post a property bond, or get a signature bond.

-A signature bond is signed by the defendant or a defendant's family member and serves as a promise to pay a certain amount of money if they fail to appear in court.
+A signature bond is signed by the defendant or a defendant's family member and serves as a promise to pay a certain amount of money if the defendant fails to appear in court.
 Alternatively, a judge could decide to release a defendant on certain conditions.
 At some point, a defendant will appear for a post-indictment arraignment to be read the charges, enter a plea, and have a judge assigned to their case.

 If I Am Waiting For A Trial On A Federal Drug Charge, Can I Be Released From Jail Beforehand?